giantswarm/docs/src/content/ui-api/kubectl-gs/get-nodepools.md

 ## Flags {#flags}

 Here we document the flags that have a particular meaning for the `get nodepools` command.
-Use `kgs get nodepools --help` for a full list.
+Use `kubectl gs get nodepools --help` for a full list.

 ### `--cluster-id/-c` {#flags-output}